California woman arrested in theft of 65 Stanley cups — valued at nearly $2,500

 Colorful Stanley cups caused consumer mayhem earlier this month when the brand dropped a limited edition batch of Valentine's Day colors of the popular tumbler at in-Target Starbucks locations.

-Viral video showed shoppers running towards displays of the cups, as well as long lines of consumers waiting to get their hands on one of the coveted Quenchers.
+Viral video showed shoppers running toward displays of the cups, as well as long lines of consumers waiting to get their hands on one of the coveted Quenchers.

 for more features.